intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 recovery can ensure that faults receive attention.

 This improves feedback for new implementations in particular.
-When a new implementation encounters a virtuously intolerant implementation, it receives strong feedback that allows problems to be discovered quickly.
+When a new implementation encounters an intolerant implementation, it receives strong feedback that allows problems to be discovered quickly.

-To be effective, virtuously intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
-This could require multiple implementation to deploy strict checks.
-Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds.
+To be effective, intolerant implementations need to be sufficiently widely deployed that they are encountered by new implementations with high probability.
+This could depend on multiple implementations deploying strict checks.

+Any intolerance also needs to be strongly supported by specifications, otherwise they encourage fracturing of the protocol community or proliferation of workarounds (see {{exclusion}}).

-Virtuous intolerance can be used to motivate compliance with any protocol requirement.
+Intolerance can be used to motivate compliance with any protocol requirement.
 For instance, the INADEQUATE_SECURITY error code and associated requirements in HTTP/2 {{?HTTP2=RFC7540}} resulted in improvements in the security of the deployed base.

+# Risk of Exclusion {#exclusion}

+Any protocol participant that is affected by changes arising from maintenance might be excluded if they are unwilling or unable to implement or deploy changes that are made to the protocol.

+The effect on existing systems is an important design criterion when considering changes to a protocol.
+While compatible changes are always preferable to incompatible ones, it is not always possible to produce a design that allow all current protocol participants to continue to participate.

+Excluding implementations or deployments can lead to a fracturing of the protocol system that could be as harmful as the divergence resulting from following the robustness principle.
+Any change to a protocol carries a risk of exclusion, but exclusion is a direct goal when choosing to be intolerant of errors (see {{intolerance}}).
+Thus, any change needs careful consideration with respect to the consequences for existing deployments.

 # Security Considerations